Rothbury: 2010 Northumbria police manhunt

 In July 2010, Rothbury was the site of a major police manhunt.
-Raoul Moat was released from HM Prison Durham on 1 July, after an 18-week sentence for assaulting a nine-year old relative.
-During his prison sentence, his girlfriend had a relationship with a police officer that she kept secret from Moat; his business also collapsed while he was in prison, which he blamed the police for.
+Raoul Moat was released from HM Prison Durham on 1 July, after an 18-week sentence for assaulting a nine-year-old relative.
+During his prison sentence, his girlfriend had a relationship with a police officer that she kept secret from Moat; his business also collapsed while he was in prison, for which he blamed the police.
 After his release, he discovered his girlfriend's relationship; he shot and killed her new boyfriend, 29-year-old karate instructor Chris Brown, and attempted to kill her.
-Then, while driving on the A1, he attacked police officer David Rathband, stationed in a patrol car on the roundabout of the A1 and A69 roads near East Denton, permanently blinding him (Rathband would hang himself at home in Blyth 18 months later).
-Moat then went on the run for five days (3–8 July), hiding in and around Rothbury.
-Police then cornered him by the river on the night of 8 July.
-After a six-hour stand-off, with Moat holding a gun to his head the entire time, Moat committed suicide by shooting himself early on the morning of 9 July.
+Then, while driving on the A1, he attacked police officer David Rathband, stationed in a patrol car on the roundabout of the A1 and A69 roads near East Denton, permanently blinding him.
+(Rathband hanged himself at home in Blyth 18 months later.)
+Moat then went on the run for six days (3–9 July), hiding in and around Rothbury.
+Police then cornered him by the river on the night of 9 July.
+After a six-hour stand-off, with Moat holding a gun to his head the entire time, Moat committed suicide by shooting himself early on the morning of 10 July.

-2021 pub robberies

-In May 2021 burglars broke into two pubs in the same night, the Newcastle House in Rothbury, stealing £4,000 and The Three Wheats in Thropton stealing £150.
-The landlord of The Three Wheats, Gail Hooper, called the burglars "scumbags".

-2021 cannabis farm discovery

-In June 2021 police discovered a cannabis farm at the closed-down pub The Railway Hotel in Rothbury, the police said that "At about 2.20pm on Monday we received a report from an electric company that a cannabis farm had been found inside the Railway Hotel pub in Rothbury.
-Officers attended the scene and about 100 plants were removed and destroyed.
-A 25-year-old man was arrested and has since been charged with producing a Class B drug".